yusuke024/gowatch/README.md

 ## How to use

 ### Simple

-If watching all `go` in current directory and all sub directories, then run `gofmt -w` on saving file.
-Then run `go run` on the main package source file with `main` function in it is what you want.
-Then simply run:
+If all you want is to:
+- Run `gofmt -w` upon saving *Go* files.
+- Run `main` function when the file is saved.

 ```
 gowatch